cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 ```
 docker-compose up -d --no-build
 ```
 Images for the two containers are pulled from the Cambridge CARES container registry on GitHub and CMCL Docker image registry.
-Note: Credentials are required to pull from the CMCL registry.
+(Note: Credentials are required to pull from the CMCL registry.
+See https://github.com/cambridge-cares/TheWorldAvatar/wiki/Docker%3A-Image-registry)

 ### Uploading routing information to the dev stack